bit-broker/examples/README.md

 ## Build & Deployment

-This repository includes support for deploying the demo connectirs and apps against a BitBroker deployment, either using Helm or Docker-Compose, with a set of supporting scripts.
-The Connectos are deplyed supporting two data sets, countries & heritage sites.
+This repository includes support for deploying the example connectors and apps against a BitBroker deployment, either using Helm or Docker-Compose, with a set of supporting scripts.
+The Connectors are deplyed supporting two data sets, countries & heritage sites.

 see [README.MD](./development/scripts/README.MD)